worldline/angular-training/docs/src/components/README.md

 :::

 ## To go further
-Learn about context aware content projection using [ngTemplateOutlet](https://angular.love/ngtemplateoutlet-the-secret-to-customisation)
+- Learn about context aware content projection using [ngTemplateOutlet](https://angular.love/ngtemplateoutlet-the-secret-to-customisation)

-Angular 14 has introduced *standalone components* and there were taken out of beta in Angular 15.
+- Angular 14 has introduced *standalone components* and there were taken out of beta in Angular 15.
 You can learn more about them [here](https://blog.ninja-squad.com/2022/05/12/a-guide-to-standalone-components-in-angular/)

+- Check this [page](https://angular.dev/guide/components/inputs) out to go more in depth about the new `input()` function and this [page](https://angular.dev/guide/components/outputs) to learn more about the new `output()` function